scala/scala3/docs/docs/reference/contextual-repr/motivation.md

  2. [Given Clauses](./inferable-params.html) are a new syntax for implicit _parameters_ and their _arguments_.
 Both are introduced with the same keyword, `given`.
 This unambiguously aligns parameters and arguments, solving a number of language warts.
 It also allows us to have several implicit parameter sections, and to have implicit parameters followed by normal ones.

- 3. [Imports of Representatives](./import-implied.html) are new form of import that specifically imports representatives and nothing else.
+ 3. [Import Repr](./import-implied.html) is new form of import that specifically imports representatives and nothing else.
 Representatives _must be_ imported with  `import repr`, a plain import will no longer bring them into scope.

  4. [Implicit Conversions](./conversions.html) are now expressed as representatives of a standard `Conversion` class.
 All other forms of implicit conversions will be phased out.